Dyalog/ride/docs/protocol.md

 #Workspace explorer
 Optionally, RIDE can display a tree representing session content.
-It can query information abouth the children of a particular node with
+It can query information about the children of a particular node with
 <a name=TreeList></a>
 <a name=ReplyTreeList></a>
 ```json